len-rtz/plus-facile/README.md

 ### 4. Usage
 1. Go to any webpage with French text
-2. Select some French text
+2. Select French text
-3. A popup will appear with the simplified version
+3. Use the context menu with right mouse click and choose "Simplify French Text"
 4. Use the extension popup to:
    - Enable/disable the extension
    - Change the target language level (A1-B2)